SegersIan/knowledge-base/content/cybersecurity/wireless-and-mobile-security.md

 | **EAP-TTLS** | Server only | ✅ Easier | 🔒🔒 | More flexible inner methods |
 | **EAP-FAST** | None (uses PAC) | ✅ Easiest | 🔒 | Cisco-specific, no PKI |

+* *In short*
+  * EAP-TLS → “Most secure, but hardest to deploy.”
+(Certificates for everyone)
+  * PEAP → “Secure and common.”
+(Just a server cert; protects passwords inside TLS
+  * EAP-TTLS → “Like PEAP but more flexible.”
+(Can use various inner methods)
+  * EAP-FAST → “Cisco’s lightweight version.”
+(No certs, uses PAC tokens instead)